istio/istio.io/content/help/ops/setup/webhook/_index.md

 [validating](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#validatingwebhookconfiguration-v1beta1-admissionregistration-kubernetes-io)
 webhook configuration.

-Operators may need to modify and/or verify the following specific fields in the webhook configuration.
+You may need to modify and/or verify the following specific fields in the webhook configuration:

 **`namespaceSelector`** - decides whether to run the webhook on an object based on whether the namespace for that object matches the